pyralog/pyralog/IMPLEMENTATION_PLAN.md

-# DLog Implementation Plan
+# Pyralog Implementation Plan

-Comprehensive roadmap for building DLog from the ground up.
+Comprehensive roadmap for building Pyralog from the ground up.

 ## Table of Contents